mattmakai/fullstackpython.com/content/pages/05-deployment/19-nginx.markdown

 HTTP(S) configurations.

-* [HTTPS with Let's Encrypt and nginx](https://botleg.com/stories/https-with-lets-encrypt-and-nginx/) walks throough installing a free SSL certificate from Let's Encrypt to secure HTTP connects to your nginx server via HTTPS.
+* [HTTPS with Let's Encrypt and nginx](https://botleg.com/stories/https-with-lets-encrypt-and-nginx/) walks through installing a free SSL certificate from Let's Encrypt to secure HTTP connects to your nginx server via HTTPS.

 * The [Nginx Config](https://nginxconfig.io/) tool can generate strong